CestinaLover/WD-SEATWORK-4-JIGABOO-TX03/readme.md

 ## Overview

-This project is a Features Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
+This project is a Hero Display Website that showcases distinct design layouts for different features using pure HTML and CSS.
 The website includes multiple pages for demonstration and emphasizes layout design.

 ## Description

 This is my Seatwork 4 for my web design class.
-The goal is to create a well-structured and visually appealing Hero and Card Display Website, utilizing various HTML and CSS techniques to highlight different design elements across multiple pages.
+The goal is to Create a Features Display Website showcasing distinct design layouts for different features, utilizing various HTML and CSS techniques to highlight different design elements across multiple pages.

 ## Features